Xanth: Adult Conspiracy

 It is important to note that there have been occasions when children gained access to the Adult Conspiracy prematurely.
 Jenny Elf, Che Centaur, and Gwenny Goblin had to be given access to the Adult Conspiracy when Gwenny received a pair of contact lenses that corrected her poor eyesight while giving her the ability to see others' dreams (some of which could contain Conspiracy material).
 In one rare instance, a little girl was born with the magic talent of immunity to the magical censorship of Adult Conspiracy, causing her family much distress.
 This was remedied with magician Sherlock's talent of reversal and a vial of lethe water which erased her memory.

+Novels

+As of 2025, there are 48 published novels.